 Furman will receive $1.3 million to provide for faculty stipends and purchase new research equipment.
 Some of the funds will also be used to engage K-12 teachers in materials science training through Furman’s Office of Integrative Research in the Sciences.

-The Principal Investigator for MADE In SC is Dr. Prakash Nagarkatti with the University of South Carolina.
+The Principal Investigator for MADE In SC is Dr. Prakash Nagarkatti, vice President for research at the University of South Carolina.
 In addition to Claflin, Furman, and USC-Columbia, the other seven SC colleges and universities participating in MADE In SC are Clemson University, Medical University of South Carolina, College of Charleston, USC-Beaufort, Winthrop University, South Carolina State University, and Florence-Darlington Technical College.

-“We will build on the impressive network of expertise and infrastructure that already exists in the state, further strengthening our reputation as a manufacturing powerhouse, and growing our materials research and development enterprise to new heights,” said Prakash Nagarkatti, vice president for research at the University of South Carolina and director of Made in SC.
+“We will build on the impressive network of expertise and infrastructure that already exists in the state, further strengthening our reputation as a manufacturing powerhouse, and growing our materials research and development enterprise to new heights,” said Nagarkatti.

 Among the current corporations in South Carolina for which Made in SC will provide support and future employees are AVX, BMW, Boeing, Cure Innovations, GE, IBM, Michelin, Milliken, Poly-Med, Savannah River National Laboratory, and Tetramer.